Carmel & District Cricket Club Constitution (last updated December 2017)

 5.3 A list of members in each category shall be maintained by the club’s membership secretary/treasurer.

-5.4 All classes of membership have full voting rights at the club’s AGM with the exception of junior members who can nominate, in writing, two representatives eligible to vote on their behalf.
+5.4 All classes of membership have full voting rights at the club’s AGM with the exception of junior members who can nominate, in writing, two representatives eligible to vote on their behalf and affiliate members, who have no voting rights.

 5.5 The term ‘member’ from this point forward will refer to a member eligible to vote unless otherwise stated.